 When cooking oil is improperly disposed of, it can end up in waterways such as rivers, lakes, and oceans.
 This can have devastating effects on marine life and ecosystems.
 Cooking oil forms a thick layer on the water’s surface, preventing sunlight and oxygen from reaching aquatic plants and animals.
 The lack of oxygen can lead to the death of fish and other aquatic organisms, causing an imbalance in the ecosystem.

-See also How to cook meth meme
+See also How to cook pork belly for spring rolls

 Furthermore, cooking oil can clog drains and sewage systems if poured down the sink.
 This can result in costly repairs and blockages in the sewage lines, leading to sewage overflow and environmental contamination.
 Such contamination can harm the local wildlife and can even contaminate drinking water sources.